bhargavachary/bhargavachary.github.io/_posts/2018-07-10-the-cass-of-joy.md

 ---
-title: "The CASS of Joy - A Doctoral Fellow's perspective"
+title: "The CASS of Joy - A Doctoral Fellow's Perspective"
 categories:
   - Technology
   - Society